Primitive geodesic lengths and (almost) arithmetic progressions: Introduction

 \begin{thm} If $(M,g)$ is a non-compact, arithmetic, hyperbolic $3$--manifold, then given any $\ell\in \Cal{L}_p(M,g)$ and $k\in \N$, we can find $k$--term arithmetic progression in $\Cal{L}_p(M)$ such that each term is an integer multiple of $\ell$. \end{thm}

-Theorem \ref{LowDimExist} also holds for other commensurability classes of non-compact, locally symmetric, arithmetic orbifolds (see Corollary \ref{GenArith3Man} and Theorem \ref{PrimitiveConstructionSLn}).
-The non-compactness condition helps avoid some difficulties that could be overcome by using some additional, fairly technical machinery in lattice theory.
-We plan to take up this generalization in a forthcoming article.
-In particular, we believe that all arithmetic manifolds contain arithmetic progressions.
-In fact, we believe arithmetic manifolds should satisfy the stronger conclusions of Theorem \ref{LowDimExist}.
+Theorem \ref{LowDimExist} also holds for other commensurability classes of non-compact, locally symmetric, arithmetic orbifolds (see Corollary \ref{GenArith3Man}).
+The non-compactness condition helps avoid some difficulties that could be overcome.
+Recently Miller \cite{Miller} extended Theorem \ref{MainArithmetic} to compact manifolds, and proved that all arithmetic manifolds satisfy the stronger conclusions of Theorem \ref{LowDimExist}.
 These geometric properties suggest an approach to proving the primitive length spectrum determines a locally symmetric metric either locally or globally in the space of Riemannian metrics.
 This determination or rigidity result would also require an upgrade of Theorem \ref{noAP-G-delta-dense}.
-We also provide a conjectural characterization of arithmeticity, and discuss a few existing conjectural characterizations in Section \ref{Final}.
+We also provide a conjectural characterization of arithmeticity and discuss a few existing conjectural characterizations in Section \ref{Final}.